 Easier Slow Cooker Haleem (Pakistani Beef and Lentil Stew) – Gluten-Free

-Haleem is a traditional slow-cooked stew made of beef, lentils, and grain.
+Haleem is a traditional Pakistani slow-cooked stew made of beef, lentils, and oats.
 This slow-cooker recipe makes it easy to enjoy this wholesome comfort food that's loved all over the world.
+This recipe is easy-to-follow and gives the most authentic results.
+Naturally gluten-free!

 Lentils and Rice to Boil Together